Gisborne District Council's reticulated water supply to city homes and businesses always complies with the national drinking water standards.

 Gisborne city's water is supplied from 2 main water catchments, the Mangapoike dams (Williams, Clapcott and Sang) and the Te Arai Bush Catchment.

-The untreated water from these sources is treated at the Waingake Water Treatment Plant, before travelling a 30km pipeline to the city's reticulation network, before being delivered to your tap.
+The untreated water from these sources is treated at the Waingake water treatment plant, then travels through a 30km pipeline to the city's reticulation network before reaching your tap.

 Waipaoa water treatment plant